 Update 05/08/2020: We've reduced the build quality score of this soundbar to better reflect how it compares to other products.

 The AmazonBasics 2.1's build quality is mediocre.
 It has a black plastic build covered in a loose, cheap-feeling fabric that could be prone to ripping.
 A metal plate protects the integrated subwoofer hidden under the bar.
 Feet texturized with rubber dots raise this soundbar slightly off the table.
+As a whole, it doesn't feel as well-built as the BOMAKER Odine II, which uses a thin metal grille.

 The AmazonBasics 2.1 has a bad stereo frequency response.
 Tested on standard mode, it has a noticeable tilt in its tonal balance, producing a more bass-heavy sound.
 However, while you'll get more bass, your audio won't be able to produce deep rumbles and thumps.
 If you like to watch action movies with a lot of explosions, it'll sound shallow or lacking.
 Notes from the treble range such as from flutes or violins will also sound dull, giving this soundbar an uneven but dark sound.
 For a more balanced-sounding budget soundbar, consider the Vizio SB3220n-F6.